 Robert Doane specializes in Distal Needling Acupuncture (DNA), and Medical Pulse Diagnosis (MPD); methods he has personally developed.
 Both methods are practiced and taught worldwide.

 In His Own Words

 I was born in Coulee City, Washington in 1947.
-My father worked on the Grand Coulee Dam project and then when that was over our family of four headed for Poulsbo, Washington where my father worked at Sub-Base Bangor.
+My father worked on the Grand Coulee Dam project and then when that was over our family of four headed for Poulsbo, Washington where my father worked at Naval Submarine Base Bangor.
 Those were tough times in America and any job was a good job.
-I started school in Poulsbo, but in the third grade my father accepted the area engineer job for the public works act in Fairbanks, Alaska.
-So in 1956 the family went on their Alaskan adventure, which kept my parents in Alaska for 20 years.
+I started school in Poulsbo, but in the third grade, my father accepted the area engineer job for the public works act in Fairbanks, Alaska.
+In 1956 my family went on our Alaskan adventure, which kept my parents in Alaska for 20 years.

-While I was in England, at the encouragement of one of my professors, I began meditation and instantly took a liking to it.
-When I returned to the University of Washington, all my former classmates and professors noticed a marked change in me.
-When I told them it was the meditation, I had numerous requests to teach the technique I was practicing.
-My experiences were so profound and my desire to pass on the experience so strong I decided to postpone my Ph.D. and head for India, where I could actually learn how to teach meditation.
+While I was in England, at the encouragement of one of my professors I began meditation and instantly took a liking to it.
+When I returned to the University of Washington all of my former classmates and professors noticed a marked change in me and when I told them it was the meditation I had numerous requests to teach the technique I was practicing.
+My experiences were so profound and my desire to pass on the experience so strong I decided to postpone my Ph.D. and head for India where I could actually learn how to teach meditation.

-This is my story and I plan to spend the rest of my days in this beautiful community practicing this amazing medicine.
+This is my story and I will spend the rest of my days in this beautiful community.
+The clinic is open 6 days a week and if anyone reading this has any curiosity about Chinese medicine, we invite you to come into the clinic for a free, no-obligation tour.
+I think you will find it very interesting.
 I can testify as to the power of Chinese medicine.
-Currently, I am 66 years old, work 13 hours a day, have two small children and I feel fantastic!
-Let us show you the way to a healthier, happier life!
+Currently, I am 72 years old, I work 13 hours a day, and I feel fantastic.
+Let us show you the way to a healthier life.